solidjs/solid/documentation/state.md

 Through the use of proxies and explicit setters it gives the control of an immutable interface and the performance of a mutable one.
 The setters support a variety of forms, but to get started set and update state with an object.

 > Note: State objects themselves aren't reactive.
 Only the property access on them are.
 So destructuring in non-tracked scopes will not track updates.
 Also passing the state object directly to bindings will not track unless those bindings explicitly access properties.
-Finally, while nested state objects will be notified when new properties are added, top level state cannot be tracked so adding properties will not trigger updates when iteratorating over keys.
+Finally, while nested state objects will be notified when new properties are added, top level state cannot be tracked so adding properties will not trigger updates when iterating over keys.
 This is the primary reason state does benefit from being created as a top level array.

 ### `createState(object)`